zamazan4ik/awesome-pgo/article/article.md

 Rust has only one major compiler - `rustc`.
 Rustc is based on LLVM so PGO implementation shares almost all details with Clang.

-TODO: write a note about sampling PGO support: https://github.com/rust-lang/rust/issues/117023 and https://github.com/rust-lang/rust/issues/64892

 Some details that I want to highlight about PGO in Rustc:

 * An annoying [bug](https://github.com/rust-lang/rust/issues/115344) with enabled LTO and PGO at the same time.
-* TODO: write a note about sampling PGO support: https://github.com/rust-lang/rust/issues/117023 and https://github.com/rust-lang/rust/issues/64892
+Since LTO is widely enabled in the Rust ecosystem, it can become a blocker for Rust projects for adopting PGO.
+* Rustc [supports](https://github.com/rust-lang/rust/issues/64892) PGO via sampling.
+However, official documentation [does not cover](https://github.com/rust-lang/rust/issues/117023) this option.
 * [Missing](https://github.com/rust-lang/rust/issues/118562) support for CSIR PGO.
 Not critical at all but according to Google engineers CSIR PGO can achieve additional few percents in performance compared to usual IR PGO.
 * [Missing parts](https://github.com/rust-lang/rust/issues/118561) in the PGO documentation.
 There a lot of undocumented places in the current documentation: PGO profiles compatibility guarantees, PGO dumping-related compiler intrinsics documentation, PGO counter atomicoty behavior, etc. Rust documentation for further details refers to the Clang documentation (since Rustc from PGO perspective completely relies on LLVM).
 It's kinda funny because Clang also has [some](https://github.com/llvm/llvm-project/issues/74022) documentation issues in PGO area.
 From my point of view, it would be much easier for the Rustc users to read all PGO-related information directly from the Rustc documentation, without jumping from time to time into the Clang docs.